hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

   - Ensure the technical strategy understood
   - Ensure the team mission agreed
   - Ensure the team tenets agreed
-  - Ensure the categories of concern understood and available
+  - Ensure the categories of concern are understood and available
 - Review precision as a collective, is any decision making data unavailable?
 - Review performance as a collective, are our products performing well?
 - Review deliverability as a collective, are we able to deliver changes quickly?